samousav/boy-hater/README.md

 ## 📖 The Lore

-This chronically online masterpiece exists for one reason only: my friend **Mehraban** ([@mallaban](https://www.google.com/search?q=https://t.me/mallaban)) woke up, chose violence, and explicitly told me to build a bot that rewards people for roasting guys.
+This chronically online masterpiece exists for one reason only: my friend **Mehraban** ([@mallaban on Telegram](https://t.me/mallaban)) woke up, chose violence, and explicitly told me to build a bot that rewards people for roasting guys.
 I was told to let her cook, so here we are.
 It is literally a gamified toxicity engine.
 You're welcome.

 ## ✨ Unhinged Features